ShahrukhFx31/shahrukh1426.github.io/next-portfolio/README.md

 - `educations`, `experiences`: `{ title: string; timeline: string; description: string }`
 - `projects`: `{ category: string; image: string; title: string; url: string }` (image is a Storage path)

 Storage: upload images to paths referenced in the docs (e.g., `avatars/...`, `portfolio/...`).
 The app resolves paths to download URLs at runtime.
+No Storage JSON fallback is used.

 ## Development